🎨

 Community building warps your sense of normal human relationships.

-If you have any amount of success at building community, you quickly run into the problem where you now know many more people than you can fit into your head, that would be normal under Dunbar’s number.
-I often find myself
+If you have any amount of success at building community, you quickly run into the problem where you now know many more people than you can fit into your head.
+It overloads your natural ability to track a Dunbar’s number of ~150ish people.